gradienthealth/pydicom-3/doc/tutorials/pixel_data/introduction.rst

     arr = pixel_array(ds, index=0)
     assert arr.shape == (10, 10)

-:func:`~pydicom.pixels.iter_pixels` can be used to iterate through either all the available frames or those specified by the `indices` parameter::
+:func:`~pydicom3.pixels.iter_pixels` can be used to iterate through either all the available frames or those specified by the `indices` parameter::

     from pydicom import examples
-    from pydicom.pixels import iter_pixels
+    from pydicom3.pixels import iter_pixels

     # Iterate through all frames
     for arr in iter_pixels(examples.rt_dose):